Waterborne disease: Prevention

-Reliable access to clean drinking water and sanitation is the main method to prevent waterborne diseases.
-The aim is to break the fecal–oral route of disease transmission.
+Reliable access to clean,uncontaminated drinking water and proper sanitation are the main methods to prevent waterborne diseases.
+Vaccination is another methord to prevent the body from geting water-born diseases The aim is to break the fecal–oral route of disease transmission.

 Epidemiology

 According to the World Health Organization, waterborne diseases account for an estimated 3.6% of the total DALY (disability- adjusted life year) global burden of disease, and cause about 1.5 million human deaths annually.
 The World Health Organization estimates that 58% of that burden, or 842,000 deaths per year, is attributable to a lack of safe drinking water supply, sanitation and hygiene (summarized as WASH).